Ultimate Guide to Teaching Jobs in Japan

 In addition to awesome articles, we also run an English school with more than 100 teachers and 7000 students in 10 locations in Tokyo.

 Challenges for an ALT in Japan

 The second challenge as an ALT in Japan is for people who are ambitious and always want to improve their work skills.
-You may get bored after a few years of teaching.
+If you’ve worked a few years as an ALT you’ve worked them all.
+People that want more personal and professional growth from their job may get bored after a few years of teaching.

 The third challenge is that the children may do or say things you don't like.
 Anything that is unique or different will definitely be mentioned.
-Children will point it out excess weight and may even poke you gently in the stomach.
+Children will point out your weight and may even poke you gently in the stomach.
 If you have a large bottom, the children will comment on it, and some adventurous six-year-olds may even try to touch yours.
-If you are a man, you may be kancho’d.
-You'll have to look up what a kancho is.
+If you are a man, you may be Kancho’d.
+If you are unfamiliar with this aspect of Japanese kid culture, you'll have to look up what a Kancho is for yourself.

 There are two main challenges, and the first is boredom.
 Elementary schools keep you super active and involved to the point you want to sleep the moment you get home.
 Junior high schools generally keep you so inactive that you may question why you are there at all.
 Teachers who are not proactive in reaching out to the teachers or learning from other ALTs on how to be given more responsibility may want to die of boredom.
 I enjoyed the freedom in my schedule, but I had to go out of my way to learn the textbook and proactively share ideas with the teachers.
 I also made extra effort to speak to other teachers and assist with the club activities.

 The second main challenge is that you may be placed at a school with students who do not follow the rules.
 They may swear at you and make fun of you, and you just have to accept it.
 95% or more of schools are fine with a few punks, but 3% or less can be chaotic and have an issue with bullying.